Stephen of Tournai: Works

 He is the author of a Summa in decretum Gratiani (1159), which is to a great extent based on the similar works of Paucapalea, Rufinus and Rolandus (occasionally mistaken for Pope Alexander III).
-It was first edited by Schulte (Stephen of Tournai, Die Summa des Stephanus Tornacensis über das Decretum Gratiani, ed.
+It was first edited by Johann Friedrich von Schulte (Stephen of Tournai, Die Summa des Stephanus Tornacensis über das Decretum Gratiani, ed.
 J.F. von Schulte, Giessen 1891.)

 His letters, edited by Molinet (Paris, 1679), are printed in Patrologia Latina, CCXI, 309–625.